THC-QA/sfia_project_2/README.md

 #### Should Have

-+ Web hooks should be used so that Jenkins recreatesand redeploys the changed application.
++ Web hooks should be used so that Jenkins recreates and redeploys the changed application.
 + The project passes through a testing environment.
 + The project is deployed to a _separate_ deployment environment.
 + Docker swarm is used over compose to enable deployment to multiple nodes.